JiancongWang/CUDA-N4/README.md

 and other auxillary stuff using CUDA.

-Currently it is roughly 4x faster than the CPU implementation of N4 from ANTs and SimpleITK, benchmarking on a machine with i7 4790K and a GTX 1080.
+Currently it is roughly 4x faster than the CPU implementation of N4 from ANTs and SimpleITK, benchmarking on a machine with i7 4790K and a GTX 1080, running Ubuntu 16.04, CUDA 10.1, driver version 418.

+Dependency and compilation: to compile this code please
+1).
+Install cmake
-To compile this code please also compile the ITK toolkits and change the ITK directory within the CMakeLists.txt file.
+2). compile the ITK toolkits and change the ITK directory within the CMakeLists.txt file.
 The ITK is only for image reading/writing.
 The core algorithm is completely CUDA.
+3). compile and install the FFTW3 library.
+The cmake file should be able to find the FFTW3 library.
+If not please manually specify the directory in the cmake file.

+Files:
 N4.py - A simple numpy implementation for the N4 algorithm, For people interested in the algorithm but does not want to go through the CUDA code or the original C++ code.

 cudaN4.h/cudaN4.cu - the core CUDA N4 class.
 Both the histogram sharpening and B-spline fitting for dense volumes are coded here.

-itkLoadVolume.h - simple itk wrapper for reading/writing images.

 reducer.h/reducer.cu - a simple shared memory reduction code adapted from the Nvidia SDK example.
 Used in histogram fitting.

+itkLoadVolume.h - simple itk wrapper for reading/writing images.

 CommandLineHelper.h, GreedyException.h and GreedyParameters.h - command line parser borrowed from the Greedy toolkit by Dr. Paul Yushkevich at PICSL lab, Upenn.